-The starting point for determining future reductions of Manitoba GHGs is to understand the sources and trends of GHG growth in the province.
+The starting point for determining future reductions of Manitoba GHG emissions is to understand the sources and trends of GHG emissions growth in the province.
 From here, we can assess the following: first, where to look for emissions reductions and second, how fast and deeply we can achieve emissions reductions.